A Level History - Early Modern

 - Overview

-Our History department has achieved a Grade 1 ‘outstanding’ in the last three Ofsted inspections and your teachers will provide expert knowledge, guidance and support and are either examiners or have experience as examiners.
+Your teachers will provide expert knowledge, guidance and support and are either examiners or have experience as examiners.

 We offer excellent enrichment through guest lectures and our very own History Journal as part of the History Academy.
 We also offer study visits to places as diverse as Auschwitz, Westminster and the Imperial War Museum.